Paralegal Technology

 1 This is for informational purposes only and is subject to change.
 Meet with a Financial Aid Advisor to discuss the specifics of your situation.
 If you are a Certificate Student with an A.A. or A.S. degree and have not previously earned a bachelor’s degree, you must enroll in 12 credits to be considered full-time and the above FAQ’s do not apply to you.

-The full 18-credit Paralegal Technology Certificate is only offered in the Fall, but you can enroll in the Paralegal Technology Certificate and begin taking classes in either the Fall or Spring.
+The full 18-credit Paralegal Technology Certificate is only offered in the fall, but you can enroll in the Paralegal Technology Certificate and begin taking classes in either the fall or spring.
 Keep in mind that many Paralegal Technology classes are only offered every other semester.
-To determine which classes to take refer to the certificate advising handout.
+To determine which classes to take, refer to the certificate advising handout.

 It may be possible to reduce the number of required courses by receiving transfer credit or it may take longer if you need to complete pre-college developmental work in English.